joshuamwale/joshuamwale/README.md

 🤔 I’m looking for help with:
 * **Career mentorship**
-* **Internships and job opportunities** Hire me today if excellence is your pursuit.
+* **Internships and job opportunities**: Hire me today if excellence is your pursuit.

 💬 Ask me about:
 * ***JavaScript, ReactJS, Ruby, Ruby on Rails, APIs, App Authentication***